Help for the Helpers

-When someone you love is struggling with their mental health, it is not only them that suffers.
-There are support services out there for those who are caring for a loved one and would like guidance or someone to talk to
+When someone you love is struggling with their mental health, it is not only them who suffers.
+There are support services for those who are caring for a loved one and would like guidance or someone to talk to.

 Below you’ll find information and helplines aimed at those caring for a loved one:

 For better viewing, turn mobile devices horizontally to see the full table.